 Sec.
-82. All money and other property belonging to the city except as otherwise provided in this charter, shall be under the management and control of the council, and monies shall be paid out upon the warrant of the mayor, countersigned by the clerk, after having been duly authorized by resolution of the council, passed by an affirmative vote of a majority of the whole number thereof, provided, that the salaries of all regular officers and employees of the city, except street commissioners, may be paid upon motion of the council, duly passed by a majority vote, but this proviso shall not be construed to include the wages of officers and employes of the city, specially or temporarily employed.
-The resolution providing for the issue of a warrant shall state the fund upon which such warrant shall be drawn, and every warrant shall designate the specific purpose for which it is issued and the specific fund upon which it is drawn and shall be payable out of none other.
+87. All money and other property belonging to the City, except as otherwise provided in this Charter, shall be under the management and control of the Council, and monies shall be paid out upon the warrant of the Mayor, Countersigned by the Clerk, after having been duly authorized by Resolution of the Council, passed by an affirmative vote of a majority of the whole number thereof, provided, that the salaries of all regular officers and employees of the City, except street commissioners, may be paid upon motion of the Council, duly passed by a majority vote, but this proviso shall not be construed to include the wages of officers and employees of the City, specially or temporarily employed.
+The Resolution providing for the is sue of a warrant shall state the fund upon which such warrant shall be drawn, and every warrant shall designate the specific purpose for which it is issued and the specific fund upon whe which it is drawn and shall be payable out of none other.
 Each warrant shall be payable to the order of the person in whose favor it is drawn.
-No warrant on any specific fund shall be drawn or issued until there is money sufficient in the treasury to the credit of such fund to pay the same, together with all other warrants issued since the adoption of this charter, that may be then outstanding against such fund, and the council is hereby prohibited from authorizing the issue or ordering paid any such warrant, until there is sufficient money, as aforesaid, in the treasury, applicable thereto, to meet such warrant, together with all other warrants which may be outstanding against the fund.
-No officer or official body of the city shall have any power to contract or create any indebtedness against the city except in accordance with the provisions of this charter, or to create any liability against the city by the issuance of any warrant contrary to the provisions of this section, and any warrant issued contrary thereto shall be wholly void as to the city.
-Neither said council nor any officer or officers of said city, shall, without special authority of law, have authority to issue any bonds or create any debt, or any liability against said city, in excess of the amount of revenue actually levied and applicable to the payment of such liability, provided; that the common council by a vote of the majority thereof have the power to issue warrants for the purpose of borrowing money to pay the running expenses of said city, conditioned, that the total amount of said warrants so issued, together with those outstanding shall not exceed the current taxes levied for the year in which said warrants are issued.
+No warrant on any specific fund shall be drawn or issued until there is money sufficient in the Treasury to the credit of such fund to pay the same, together with all other warrants issued since the adoption of this Charter, that may be then outstanding against such fund, and the Council is hereby prohibited from authorizing the issue or ordering paid any such warrant, until there is sufficient money, as aforesaid, in the Treasury, applicable thereto, to meet such warrant, together with all other warrants which may be outstanding against the fund.
+No officer or official body of the City shall have any power to contract or create any indebtedness against the City except in accordance with the provisions of this Charter, or to create any liability against the City by the issuance of any warrant contrary to the provisions of this section, and any warrant issued contrary thereto shall be wholly void as to the City.
+Neither said Council nor any officer or officers of said City, shall, without special authority of law, have authority to issue any bonds or create any debt.
+Or any liability against said City, in excess of the emoint any debt, or any liability against said City, in excess of the amount of revenue actually levied and applicable to the payment of such liability provided, that the common council by a vote of the majority thereof have the power to issue warrants for the purpose of borrowing money to pay the running expenses of said City, conditioned, that the total amount of said warrants so issued, together with those outstanding shall not exceed the current taxes levied for the year in which said warrants ere issued.